Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

-While these results provide important insight into the structure of the GSP auction, we will argue that the Generalized Second Price auction is best modeled as a Bayesian game of partial information.
+We argue that the Generalized Second Price auction is best modeled as a Bayesian game of partial information.
 Modeling GSP as a full information game assumes that each auction is played repeatedly with the same group of advertisers, and during such repeated play the bids stabilize.
 The resulting stable set of bids is well modeled by a full information Nash equilibrium.
+The analyses of Edelman et al.~\cite{edelman07sellingbillions} and Varian \cite{Varian06positionauctions} provide important insight into the structure of the GSP auction under this assumption.
 However, the set and types of players can vary significantly between rounds of a GSP auction.
 Each query is unique, in the sense that it is defined not only by the set of keywords invoked but also by the time the query was performed, the location and history of the user, and many other factors.
 Search engines use complex machine learning algorithms to select the ads, and more importantly to determine appropriate quality scores (or factors) for each advertiser for a particular query, and then decide which advertiser to display.
 This results in uncertainty both about the competing advertisers, and about quality factors.
 We model this uncertainty by viewing the GSP auction as a Bayesian game, and ask: what are the theoretical properties of the Generalized Second Price auction \emph{taking into account the uncertainty that the advertisers face?}

-Our answer to this question is based on a quantitative understanding of the inefficiencies that can arise in GSP auctions, using a metric known as the \emph{Price of Anarchy}.
+\paragraph{Bounding the quality of outcomes: Price of Anarchy.} To answer the question above, we offer a quantitative understanding of the inefficiencies that can arise in GSP auctions, using a metric known as the \emph{Price of Anarchy}.
 We show that the welfare generated by the auction in \emph{any} equilibrium of bidding behavior is at least a $\frac{1}{\eta}$-fraction of the maximum achievable welfare (i.e., the welfare the auction could generate knowing the player types and quality factors in advance).
 The value of $\eta$ measures the robustness of an auction with respect to strategic behavior: in the worst case, how much can strategic manipulation harm the social welfare.
 The closer $\eta$ is to $1$, the more robust the auction is.
 An auction that always generates efficient outcomes at equilibrium would have price of anarchy equal to~$1$.
+We bound the inefficiency of the outcomes both in the Bayesian version of the game as well as the full information game, and extend the analysis also for learning outcomes.